-Swiss Life Switzerland offers broad access to its clients via its omni-channel strategy.
-As of January 2022, its own distribution force in its home market comprised more than 1,400 Swiss Life and Swiss Life Select advisors at 60 locations throughout Switzerland.
-Insurance advisors are specialists in life insurance and pensions solutions for corporate and private clients.
-They also provide to their clients partner products such as savings solutions, property insurance and healthcare insurance.
+Swiss Life Switzerland offers broad access to its customers via its omni-channel strategy.
+As of September 2024, its own advisory channels in its home market comprised more than 1,600 Swiss Life, Swiss Life Select, and Swiss Life Wealth Managers advisors at 60 locations throughout Switzerland.
+Insurance advisors are specialists in life insurance and pensions solutions for corporate and private customers.
+They also provide to their customers partner products such as savings solutions, property insurance and healthcare insurance.
 Real estate specialists offer advisory and broker services related to the purchase of residential property.
 Swiss Life Select advisors choose suitable products for customers from the market according to the Best Select approach.